Sacroiliac Joint Dysfunction

 Wearing a Bauerfeind brace, like the SacroLoc, can be instrumental in treatment, by providing enhanced stability, proprioception and medical-grade compression.
 This is not found in simple neoprene braces and has proven to be more effective.

-ORTHOSIS: Pain Relief for Sacroiliac Joint Dysfunction
+Orthosis: Pain Relief for Sacroiliac Joint Dysfunction

 The brace is anatomically designed to adapt to everyday movement and can be easily worn under everyday clothing.
-Daily use of a medical back brace is proven to be effective in prognosis and managing long term progression.
+Daily use of a medical back brace is proven to be effective in prognosis and managing long-term progression.